 To Apply:

 Complete and submit the application form (below) to info@mediatethurston.org by September 15th.
 It is optional to submit a resume.
 Selected applicants will be contacted for interview and/or additional information.
+Youth members under the age of 18 will also be required to have a signed authorization to participate by its parent or guardian.
 Questions?
 Call the Executive Director at 360.956.1155.

 Board of Directors